systeminit/si/app/docs/src/reference/public-api.md

 |» signupAt|string,null|false|none|none|
 |» userId|string|true|none|none|

-## Invite a new member to the workspace
+## Invite a New Member to the Workspace

 <a id="opIdinvite_member"></a>